verhovsky/books-futures-explained/src/2_waker_context.md

 **Example `&[i32]` :**

-- The first 8 bytes is the actual pointer to the first element in the array (or part of an array the slice refers to)
+- The first 8 bytes is the actual pointer to the first element in the array (or to the part of an array the slice refers to)
 - The second 8 bytes is the length of the slice.

 **Example `&dyn SomeTrait`:**

-This is the type of fat pointer we'll concern ourselves about going forward.
+This is the type of fat pointer we'll concern ourselves with going forward.
 `&dyn SomeTrait` is a reference to a trait, or what Rust calls a _trait object_.

 The layout for a pointer to a _trait object_ looks like this: